PAST2212/domainthreat/README.md

 Some TLDs are not included in this public source (e.g. .de TLD).
 You can bypass it by using my other project https://github.com/PAST2212/certthreat that uses CERT Transparency Logs as Input instead.
 But feel free to change the source (e.g a paid source)

-**Example Screenshot: Illustration of detected topic keyword in domain source code of newly registered domains**
+**Example Screenshot: Illustration of detected topic keyword in source code of newly registered domains**
 ![image](https://user-images.githubusercontent.com/124390875/219737268-0767db9d-0b9d-4a7e-9fba-83b1bf8e3636.png)

 <br>